jonnations/CarnivoranDentitionDiet_MS/README.md

 - We performed Posterior Predictive Checks on every model that was assigned a loo model weight > 0.
 The model outputs are stored in the `Code/Models/mod_outputs` directory.
 The `posterior_pred_plots.Rmd` script calls these and plots them in the same way as the prior predictive plots. **Figure_S3_Posterior_Pred_Checks.pdf** in the `Plots` dir shows the results, which look quite good (mean is mostly centered on empirical values with little uncertainty on most food items).

 - We checked the accuracy of our model predictions compared to the empirical ranks for each species.
 This script is in `Code/Accuracy_Predictions.Rmd` and the results are reported in Table 4 of the text.
+We report these results as percentages of estimates that are the exact rank, and within 1 rank, which we consider a good estimate.
+We estimate 1000 draws from the posterior of each model, then model average over them using the LOO weights, then estimate the accuracy of the predictions. `Data/Prediction_Table.csv` gives the mean predictions from the 1000 samples, and `Data/Accuracy_Table.csv` provides the values in table 4.
+The `Code/Accuracy_Predictions.Rmd` script contains a lot of custom functions, parallel computing, and is slow.
+Reach out with questions :)

+- Our third means of checking the predictive power of our models is by checking that the LOO cross validation provides acceptable results.
+There is a lot of information on CV and LOO CV out there (try starting with this [Excellent FAQ Page](https://mc-stan.org/loo/articles/online-only/faq.html)!)
+In addition to model comparison, which we did using model weights generated from LOO scores, we are interested in the stability of our estimates.
+If a species is removed from the analysis, does that alter the prediction?
+The Pareto-$K$ diagnostic score reports just that.
+If, when the sample is removed from the analysis, the posterior changes, then there is a high Pareto-$K$, and a small Pareto-$K$ means that the estimate is stable without the particular sample.
+We gathered these scores in the `Code/Accuracy_Predictions.Rmd` script described above, and they are reported along side the additional predictions in the `Data/Prediction_Table.csv` file.

 ############

+Weighted Predictions New runs

+####
+OLD Past THis
+####
 - The `Weighted_Predictions_Fig3_Fig4.Rmd` script generates weighted posterior predictions and weighted averages for the extant-with-data, cryptic and fossil taxa, and produces Figures 3 & 4.

 - The `Diet_Space_Ordination_and_Clustering.Rmd` script contains the polychoric PCA analysis that generates a multivariate diet space, the clustering analysis that generates Figure 1B, and the diet space projection of cryptic and fossil taxa used to make Table 4.